deepjoydas/deepjoydas.github.io/academics/index.md

 #### Website: <http://www.tezu.ernet.in>

-- **Thesis Title [31 Dec 2010 – 30 May 2012]**: Major Project on Project entitled "Human Gait Analysis and Recognition using Artificial Neural Networks".
+- **Thesis Title [31 Dec 2010 – 30 May 2012]**: Human Gait Analysis and Recognition using Artificial Neural Networks
-Legendre moment
-- **Minor Project [31 Jul 2011 – 30 Dec 2011]**: Project entitled "Human Gait Analysis and Recognition using Moments"
+- **Minor Project [31 Jul 2011 – 30 Dec 2011]**: Human Gait Analysis and Recognition using with Central Moment, Legendre Moment and Krawtchouk Moment

-- **Summer Project [ 31 May 2011 – 30 Jul 2011]**: Project entitled "Implementation of Real-Time Background Subtraction Techniques for Video Surveillance"
+- **Summer Project [31 May 2011 – 30 Jul 2011]**: Implementation of Real-Time Background Subtraction Techniques for Video Surveillance

-- **Term Project [ 31 Oct 2010 – 30 Dec 2010 ]**: Database Management System Project entitled "Extra Curricular Activity Information System of the Student of Tezpur University"
+- **Term Project [31 Oct 2010 – 30 Dec 2010]**: Database Management System Project on "Extra Curricular Activity Information System of the Student of Tezpur University"

 <br>